 Shaw’s digital projects include the multipart Collaboration for Humane Technologies, a series of Pop-Up events producing Virtual/Mixed Reality prototypes for posthuman full bodied discovery and open-ended play.
-Motion Bank: TWO (2013), her collaboration with Maria Palazzi and choreographers Bebe Miller (US) and Thomas Hauert (BE/CH), integrates dance data visualization, video, and animation in pursuit of spontaneous motion, TWO follows on the success of Palazzi, Shaw, and William Forsythe’s previous collaboration Synchronous Objects and was created by commission from The Forsythe Company.
+Motion Bank: TWO (2013), her collaboration with Maria Palazzi and choreographers Bebe Miller (US) and Thomas Hauert (BE/CH), integrates dance data visualization, video, and animation in pursuit of spontaneous motion.
+TWO follows on the success of Palazzi, Shaw, and William Forsythe’s previous collaboration Synchronous Objects and was created by commission from The Forsythe Company.
 Synchronous Objects is a screen-based interactive work exploring choreographic counterpoint in a single masterwork by William Forsythe.
 Launched online and at the Wexner Center for the Arts in 2009, Synchronous Objects has received numerous honors including “Best of Show-Interactive” and the “Judge’s Choice Award” at the Columbus Society for Communicating Arts (CSCA), features in the New York Times and Communication Arts Interactive Annual 16, finalist in the 2009 Adobe MAX Awards, nomination for a Webby Award, and inclusion as a featured work in the SIGGRAPH Information Aesthetics Showcase.
 In 2010, Shaw was commissioned by Andreas Broeckmann/ISEA RHUR European Cultural Capital to create a large scale video installation based on Synchronous Objects which was selected by The Goethe Institute as an excellence project and toured internationally to sites in Europe and Asia including the Goethe galleries and festivals in NYC, Bangalore, Tokyo, Zagreb, and Ankara, and the Taipei Arts Festival.
 Other artistic commissions include an interactive sound installation for ICMC Copenhagen with legendary circus artist Jerome Thomas, three dances for television (WOSU-PBS), and performances for NANO at the Los Angeles County Museum of Art.